Cooper, UNC officials react after Supreme Court strikes down affirmative action in college admissions, says race cannot be a factor

 A poll last month by The Associated Press-NORC Center for Public Affairs Research showed 63% of U.S. adults say the court should allow colleges to consider race as part of the admissions process, yet few believe students’ race should ultimately play a major role in decisions.
 A Pew Research Center survey released last week found that half of Americans disapprove of considerations of applicants’ race, while a third approve.

 The chief justice and Jackson received their undergraduate and law degrees from Harvard.
-Two other justices, Neil Gorsuch and Kagan, went to law school there, and Kagan was the first woman to serve as the law school’s dean.
+Two other justices, Elena Kagan and Neil Gorsuch, went to law school there, and Kagan was the first woman to serve as the law school’s dean.

 Every U.S. college and university the justices attended, save one, urged the court to preserve race-conscious admissions.